LiluKitty/cleanupapp.lilucat.com/legal/privacy.md

 We use MixPanel to collect and manage this data.

+## Clouds Access
+We do not collect or have access to any personal data that you upload to or access through your cloud accounts.

 ## Crash logs
 Crash logs are, by default, automatically sent on the next app start.
 These logs contain anonymized data about the crash that can help us identify the cause and potentially provide a fix in a future update.
 These logs do not contain any data or metadata about the content you create with our software.
 Here’s what’s collected: